-“SIPS work with many household brands to offer quality ingredients, such as Quorn, so we look for up and coming trends, innovative new products and new flavours to include in future cycles, this ensures our menu’s stay fresh and interesting, avoiding ‘food fatigue’.”
+Alison Cope, SIPS Senior Area Manager, explains: “SIPS work with many household brands to offer quality ingredients, such as Quorn, so we look for up-and-coming trends, innovative new products and new flavours to include in future cycles, this ensures our menu’s stay fresh and interesting, avoiding ‘food fatigue’.”

-“We never forget our VIP.
-While Parents and Carers may pay for the school meal, the child is the consumer, so we make extensive effort to capture their thoughts, what they like and what is a favourite dish.
+Dawn Taylor, SIPS Operations Manager, explains: “We never forget our VIPs.
+While parents and carers may pay for the school meal, the child is the consumer, so we make extensive effort to capture their thoughts, what they like and what is a favourite dish.
 Valued feedback ensures we are producing options that young people enjoy, while ensuring it conforms to the School Food Standards.”

-We also consider variations of the standardised menu to ensure we meet the requirements of local communities, including adapting meat offerings to conform to Halal for example.
-Alison concludes
+We also consider variations of the standardised menu to ensure we meet the requirements of local communities, including adapting meat offerings to conform to Halal, for example.